 Because sometimes the most viral things aren’t viral because they’re trendy.

-They’re viral because they make us feel something.
+They’re viral because they make us feel special.

 Disclaimer: This blog is for informational and entertainment purposes only.
 While I share personal experiences and recipes, I am not providing medical or nutritional advice.
 Please consult a qualified healthcare professional for specific dietary or health concerns.
 Results may vary, and readers are responsible for their own kitchen safety and ingredient choices.